pmonks/multigrep/README.md

   (:require [multigrep.core :as mg]))
 ```

-The library provides two functions - `grep` (for searching for text within files) and (since v0.3.0) `greplace!` (for searching and replacing text within files).
+The library provides two functions - `grep` (for searching for text within files) and `greplace!` (for searching and replacing text within files).
-[The API documentation](https://clj-commons.github.io/multigrep/) has full details, and [the unit tests](https://github.com/clj-commons/multigrep/blob/master/test/multigrep/core_test.clj) have comprehensive examples.
+[The API documentation](https://clj-commons.github.io/multigrep/) has full details, and [the unit tests](https://github.com/clj-commons/multigrep/blob/main/test/multigrep/core_test.clj) have comprehensive examples.

-The [cljdoc](https://cljdoc.org/) project also publishes [up-to-date documentation for this project](https://cljdoc.org/d/clj-commons/multigrep/CURRENT).

 ### API Documentation